nudataviz/project-fall25-lifeflight/lifeflight-dashboard/src/ground-unit.md

 <div class="note" label="Data Notes">

 - This analysis uses the *FlightTransportsMaster.csv(2021-2024)* as it involves time-based calculations.
-- Ground Units included: B-CCT, L-CCT, S-CCT, neoGround.
 - Ground units’ missions are highly concentrated near their bases.
 Longer missions, especially for neoGround, result in significantly increased response times.
 This makes the base location of Ground Units more critical than Air Units, warranting a separate analysis.
+- Ground Units included: B-CCT, L-CCT, S-CCT, neoGround.(B-CCT, L-CCT, and S-CCT are the same type of unit but at different locations.
+However, considering possible differences in base configuration, they are treated as separate types here.)

 </div>

 ## Speed Analysis